atefi1999/LogCleaner/README.md

-Log Cleaner
+# Log Cleaner

-A simple Python tool to analyze and clean log files by filtering out error messages.
+A simple Python tool to **analyze and clean log files** by extracting error messages.

+---

-✨ Features
+## ✨ Features

-Load a log file into memory
+- Load a log file into memory

-Detect and extract lines containing ERROR
+- Detect and extract lines containing `ERROR`

-Save extracted errors into a new file
+- Save extracted errors into a new file

-Display a summary (total lines and error lines)
+- Display a summary (total lines and error lines)

+---

-🛠 Requirements
+## 🛠 Requirements

-Python 3.x
+- Python 3.x

-(No external libraries needed — only built-in Python features are used.)
+> No external libraries are needed — only Python standard library.

+---

-▶️ Usage
+## ▶️ Usage

-1. Prepare a log file
+### 1. Prepare a log file

-Example sample.log:
+Example `sample.log`:

 INFO - Service started
 ERROR - Database connection failed